optifat/rusty_torrent/README.md

 `cargo run --release path_to_torrent_file.torrent`

-## Further updates
+## Further upgrades

 Right now there are some problems and missing features (in order of need to fix or implement): <br/>
-1. Last pieces won't be downloaded in most of the cases.
-2. No saving files.
+1. No saving files.
-3. Code refactoring (it's just a mess RN).
+2. Code refactoring (it's just a mess RN).
-4. Performance issues.
+3. Proper error handling.
+4. UDP connections support.
+5. Performance issues (threads are obviously not the best approach here, something like epoll would be better). <br/>